MartinPellizzer/terrawhisper-compiler/articles/aloe-vera/medicine.md

 Aloe vera, revered for its multifaceted health benefits, boasts a composition rich in key constituents.
 Mature leaves, typically around 3 years old, are harvested for optimal potency.
 The meticulous cleaning process involves thorough washing to eliminate contaminants, ensuring the purity of the subsequent extracts.
 The peeling of the outer skin, a crucial step, precedes filleting, wherein the inner gel is carefully separated from the latex layer to mitigate the risk of irritation.

-The following illustration shows the most important preparations of aloe vera to boost your health.
+The following illustration shows the most important medicinal preparations of aloe vera.